Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ## Preview notes
 - While in preview, automatic OS upgrades only support 3 OS SKUs (see below), and have no SLA or guarantees.
-We would love to get your feedback, but it is recommended to not enable them on production critical workloads during preview.
+It is recommended to not enable them on production critical workloads during preview.
 - Support for scale sets in Service Fabric clusters is coming soon.
-- Azure autoscale is __not__ currently supported with VM scale set automatic OS upgrade.
 - Azure disk encryption (currently in preview) is __not__ currently supported with VM scale set automatic OS upgrade.
 - Portal experience coming soon.